 The haircut is a percentage applied on given appraised value (market value) in order to calculate potential liquidation value.
-The main reason for application of predefined haircuts is to reflect time and costs associated with selling the underlying collateral, fluctuations present due to recessions and general market values fluctuations in long term period.
+The main reason for application of predefined haircuts is to reflect the amount of risk associated to the lender, especially potential value volatility (fluctuations due to recessions and general market values fluctuations) during the loan term.